EnduringBeta/uav-blt/readme.md

-# Unmanned Aerial Vehicle Brain Link Tool Instruction Manual
+# Unmanned Aerial Vehicle Brain Link Tool

-## Created by the Georgia Tech Research Institute
+Created by the Georgia Tech Research Institute

 The Unmanned Aerial Vehicle (UAV) Brain Link Tool (BLT) is a program developed by the Georgia Tech Research Institute (GTRI) to allow a user wearing an appropriately configured Emotiv electroencephalogram (EEG) device to send mental commands to and control a UAV.

-### Status (Last updated 13 April 2017)
+### Status

-This project is not supported or under active development.
-It is open sourced as an example of an innovative project with elements (UI, COTS software interfacing) that could be of use to those working in a similar space.
+This project is not supported or under active development as of 2017.
+It is open sourced as an example of an innovative project with elements (UI, COTS software interfacing) that could be of use to those working in a similar space or with the same hardware.

+## Device and Dependencies

+This software works with the Emotiv EPOC+ device on an [end-of-life'd SDK](https://github.com/Emotiv/community-sdk).

 ## User Interface